Principles of intelligent urbanism: Principle ten: institutional transparency

 Intelligent urbanism holds that good practices inherent in considered principles can only be realized through accountable, transparent, competent and participatory local governance, founded on appropriate data bases, due entitlements, civic responsibilities and duties.
-The PIU promotes a range of facilitative and promotive urban development management tools to achieve appropriate urban practices, systems and forms(Islam:2000).
+The PIU promotes a range of facilitative and promotive urban development management tools to achieve appropriate urban practices, systems and forms.
 None of the principles or practices the PIU promotes can be implemented unless there is a strong and rational institutional framework to define, channel and legalize urban development, in all of its aspects.
 Intelligent urbanism envisions the institutional framework as being very clear about the rules and regulations it sponsors and that those using discretion in implementing these measures must do so in a totally open, recorded and transparent manner.

 Intelligent urbanism facilitates the public in carrying out their honest objectives.
 It does not regulate and control the public.
 It attempts to reduce the requirements, steps and documentation required for citizens to process their proposals.

 Intelligent urbanism is also promotive in furthering the interests of the public in their genuine utilization of opportunities.
 It promotes site and services schemes for households who can construct their own houses.
 It promotes up-gradation of settlements with inadequate basic services.
 It promotes innovative financing to a range of actors who can contribute to the city's development.
 Intelligent urbanism promotes a limited role for government, for example in “packaging" large-scale urban development schemes, so that the private sector is promoted to actually build and market urban projects, which were previously built by the government.

 Intelligent urbanism does not consider itself naïve.
-It recognizes that there are developers and promoters who have no long term commitment to their own constructions, and their only concern is to hand over a dwelling, gain their profit and move on.
+It recognizes that there are developers and promoters who have no long-term commitment to their own constructions, and their only concern is to hand over a dwelling, gain their profit and move on.
 For these players it is essential to have Development Control Regulations, which assure the public that the products they invest in are safe, hygienic, orderly, durable and efficient.
 For the discerning citizen, such rules also lay out the civil understanding by which a complex society agrees to live together.

 The PIU contends that there must be a cadastral System wherein all of the land in the jurisdiction of cities is demarcated, surveyed, characterized and archived, registering its legal owner, its legal uses, and the tax defaults against it.